becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

 ## Translation

-*Editor's comment: this section is under active development...*

 When an operator wants to reduce infrastructure costs by running a single protocol, IPv6, instead of a dual stack, the strategic approach is to minimize IPv4 presence in the network.
 Unfortunately, some resources are available only on IPv4 and some client applications may *require* IPv4.
 Hence, a pure IPv6-only environment is unrealistic for the foreseeable future.
 In some situations, tunneling (as described above) is sufficient, but in others translation between IPv6 and IPv4 is unavoidable.
 For example, when providing IPv4 as a Service (IPv4aaS), a typical scenario will:

-1. Let IPv6 native traffic flow directly between the client and the server,
+1. Let IPv6 native traffic flow directly between the client and the server.
-2. Translate by centralized NAT64 the traffic of local IPv6 clients to remote IPv4-only servers,
+2. Translate the traffic of local IPv6 clients to remote IPv4-only servers, using a centralized NAT64 device.
 3. Encapsulate literal IPv4 address requests into IPv6 on the client then decapsulate and translate it on the centralized NAT to access the IPv4 server.

 ### Terminology